George John Bennett: At Covent Garden

 Upon his return to England, he was immediately offered an engagement by Charles Kemble, who was then at Covent Garden.
 He chose to accept the engagement, and after the failure of the management, accepted the proposals first of Mr. Macready, and then of Mr. Phelps, performing his usual roles.

 At Sadler's Wells

 Mr. Bennett was next invited by Samuel Phelps to act for the "prettiest and most renowned of London Suburban Theatres, Sadler's Wells," where he was soon as big a favourite with the audiences as he had been on the more legitimate London stages.
-As a result of the very good and well-deserved reputation of Mrs Warner and that of Phelps, Sadler's Wells had become a fashionable theatre.
-At Sadler's Wells, Bennett played Cassius in "Julius Caesar", Ludovico in "Evadne," Angus in "Feudal Times," Felton in "Saville of Haystead," and Bossola, in "The Duchess of Malfi," where "his solemn intonation and high conception of the character created a furore in the scene with Miss Glyn".
-He played with great success in "King and No King," Bessus, Captain Poop in "The Honest Man's Fortune," and Caliban, in "The Tempest."
+As a result of Phelps and Mrs Warner's reputations, Sadler's Wells had become a fashionable theatre.
+There Bennett played Cassius in "Julius Caesar", Ludovico in "Evadne," Angus in "Feudal Times," Felton in "Saville of Haystead," and Bossola, in "The Duchess of Malfi," where "his solemn intonation and high conception of the character created a furore in the scene with Miss Glyn".
+He played with great success in "King and No King," Bessus, Captain Poop in "The Honest Man's Fortune," and Caliban in "The Tempest."